 Different tour operators provide various options on Nepal Bhutan Tour packages.
 However, we have divided these packages into three in terms of days and your choice of facilities.
 The number of days can be from one to two weeks and above 15 days.
 Likewise, the choice of facilities can be either normal accommodation or luxury accommodation with add-on benefits.
 Each tour packages have their flexibility and attraction that goes with your budget and schedule.

 And it is no surprise that Bhutan has a blend of a local and international chain of high-end luxury hotels, resorts and boutique lodges.
 There are only about 10 or less 5-star hotels in Bhutan but these offer the best services to the luxury traveler.
 The well-preserved traditional architectures have influenced a mix of the traditional with modern art.
 The results are majestic luxurious hotels and a local chain of international hotels and resorts.
 Bhutanese people's warm hospitality and smiling faces along with luxury services in peaceful natural surroundings make Bhutan the ultimate luxury holiday place.

-The following data are a guide when you are on the Bhutan tour.
+The following data are a guide when you are on the Bhutan tour from Nepal.
 These might offer useful information for you to make it easier for you to travel.

 Bhutan's currency is the Ngultrum (Nu.)
 ATM and bank services are available everywhere.
 You can easily access payment by credit card at most places.